MiguelRocha-24/FEUP-LEIC-LDTS/docs/README.md

 - **Player control** - The player moves using the keyboard.
 (WASD)
 - **Collision detection** - Collisions between player and car objects are verified.
+- **Connected Menus** - The user has the ability to browse through the different menus; most of them are connected to the main menu, like the Shop, User Selection, and GameOver Menu.
+- **Keyboard control** - The keyboard inputs are received through the respective events and interpreted according to the current game state.
+- **Score** - Each run will have a score, storing the highest score upon death.
+- **Increase of difficulty** - As the game goes on, the difficulty increases with faster-moving traffic and more challenging patterns.
+- **Shop interaction and coins** - The user is able to buy new skins for the character in the in-game shop, with coins earned by playing.
+- **Animations** - Several animations are incorporated in the game, like the character dying, the character changing direction (sprite) with input and the "glowing" of coins.
+- **Multiple users** - The game will support multiple users, each one with their own highest score and their coins.
 ## Planned Features

-- **Connected Menus** - The user will have the capability of browsing through the different menus including in game ones.
-(Ex: Main Menu, Play, Shop and Pause).
+All planned features were either implemented, or a decision was made against implementing them as justified below
+## Not Implemented Features

 - **Buttons** - Functional and interactive buttons.
+Reason: A keyboard-focused navigation system for menus proved to be easier to implement and user-friendly enough so that it was not necessary to implement buttons.
-- **Mouse and Keyboard control** - The mouse and keyboard inputs will be received through the respective events and interpreted according to the current game state.
+- **Mouse control** - The mouse inputs will be received through the respective events and interpreted according to the current game state.
+Reason: Same as above.
-- **Score** - Each run will have a score, storing the highest score upon death.
-- **Increase of difficulty** - As the game goes on, the difficulty will increase with faster-moving traffic and more challenging patterns.
-- **Shop interaction and coins** - The player will be able to buy new skins for the character in the in-game shop, with coins that will be earned by playing.
-- **Animations** - Several animations will be incorporated in the game, from the character walking to the movement of the vehicles and the animation of the character dying.
-- **Multiple users** - The game will support multiple users, each one with their own highest score and their coins.

 ## Mockups